allegro/mongo-migration-stream/README.md

 Firstly, you need a _mongo-migration-stream_ JAR.
 You can either:

 - Download it from the [newest release page](https://github.com/allegro/mongo-migration-stream/releases), or
-- Clone project repository and execute `./gradlew fatJar` command in root project directory - a JAR file should appear in `mongo-migration-stream-cli/build/libs/` directory.
+- Clone project repository and execute `./gradlew shadowJar` command in root project directory - a JAR file should appear in `mongo-migration-stream-cli/build/libs/` directory.

 Secondly, you have to define a properties file specifying migration details.